Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 - Focus on driving repeat sales in the Consumer segment with targeted marketing.
 - Strengthen Corporate segment relationships and offer bulk discounts.
 - Invest in tailored products and marketing for Home Office & Home segments.
-- Provide an interactive Power BI dashboard to analyze E-Commerce trends, customer segmentation, and product performance for actionable insights.